climateclock/cclock/README.md

 Once you have a `CIRCUITPY` volume visible, run:

-    tools/matrix_deploy
+    tools/deploy

-to wipe the MatrixPortal and do the equivalent of a "factory reset"; the current code will be deployed as version 0 and preferences will be wiped.
+to wipe the MatrixPortal and perform a clean installation.
+The current code will be deployed as version 0 and preferences will be wiped (the equivalent of a "factory reset").

-Alternatively, during development, you can run:
+Alternatively, during development, you can run the clock in a window on your computer with:

+    tools/sdl_run app

+Or you can deploy the current code to a MatrixPortal (without resetting anything else) with:

     tools/matrix_run app

-to deploy the code in the working directory as version 999, without resetting anything else on the MatrixPortal.
 This is a quicker way to write small code changes during development.

-The clock should then automatically restart and run the installed software.
+The clock should then automatically restart and run the updated code.
 If necessary, you can press the reset button once to restart.

 ### Networking